-Specs / Module Designs Component Package
+Specs / Module Designs

+Component Package

-Standardized sensor and compute systems determined through thousands of hours of design, testing and analysis
+Standardized sensor and compute systems determined

 - Custom flexible physical, electrical and software interfaces enable platform-agnostic integration to any drive-by-wire actuators, chassis, power and HVAC - Embark Guardian The Guardian application is a SaaS-based autonomous fleet management solution that provides a visualization and monitoring interface to carriers as well as over-the-air updates, remote vehicle monitoring, remote vehicle assist, dispatching, and access to real-time data such as weather and construction.
 Embark Guardian permits operators to receive live camera and other feeds from the truck to observe performance and issues that may arise during autonomous driving.
 As a result, Embark Guardian is designed to provide carriers with the ability to seamlessly deploy and manage a fleet of autonomous trucks within their existing networks and can permit Embark to integrate more deeply into the operations of carrier partners to maximize value.